-When you mix 18 wheelers, congested roads, and distracted drivers on Myrtle Beach highways, you have a recipe for disaster.
+When you mix 18-wheelers, congested roads, and distracted drivers on Myrtle Beach highways, you have a recipe for disaster.
 Because semi trucks are much larger than the average passenger vehicle, they often cause more severe damage when they collide with other cars.
 With that in mind, insurance carriers and the trucking companies they protect often attempt to settle these cases swiftly and quietly – without any real concern for accident victims.
-If you were hurt in an truck accident in Myrtle Beach, we want you to know you have a legal right to pursue a full and fair settlement.
+If you were hurt in a truck accident in Myrtle Beach, we want you to know you have a legal right to pursue a full and fair settlement.

 - 10 Things to Know After a Truck Wreck to Protect Your Rights